donejs/donejs/tutorials/srchr.md

 ## The "JavaScriptMVC" way

-Srchr was built the 'JavaScriptMVC' way (i.e. competently).
+Srchr was built the 'JavaScriptMVC' way.
 It has a folder/file structure where:

 * Code is logically separated and tested
 * Code is easily assembled into higher-order functionality.